 - Card-present payments not available on Windows PCs

-Orlando-based Fattmerchant is one of the few merchant account providers on the market to offer membership pricing, saving high-volume businesses a lot of money on processing costs.
+Stax by Fattmerchant is one of the few merchant account providers on the market to offer membership pricing, saving high-volume businesses a lot of money on processing costs.
 With this pricing type, you pay a single monthly “subscription” fee that covers all the costs associated with maintaining your account.
 In exchange, you’ll only pay the standard interchange fees plus a small (and prominently disclosed) fixed per-transaction fee.
 Unlike most other providers, there’s no percentage markup — something that can become very expensive for large-ticket sales.

 - Transparent membership pricing